bids-standard/bids-specification/src/99-appendices/03-hed.md

 (Delay/1.435 ms, Agent-action,
 (Experiment-participant, (Press, Mouse-button))),
 Pathname/images/red_square.jpg
 ```

 ## Annotation using the `HED` column

 Another tagging strategy is to annotate individual events directly by
-including a `HED` column in the `_events.tsv`.
+including a `HED` column in the `events.tsv` file.
 This approach is necessary when each event has annotations that are unique
 and do not fit into a standard set of patterns.

-Some acquisition/presentation software systems directly
+Some acquisition or presentation software systems directly
-write annotations during the experiment, and these might also be placed in the
+write annotations during the experiment, and these MAY also be placed in the
-`HED` column of the `_events.tsv` file.
+`HED` column of the `events.tsv` file.

 Tools that assemble the full annotation for events treat do not distinguish
 between HED annotations extracted from `_events.json` sidecars and those